Never Trump movement

-The Never Trump movement, also called the #nevertrump, Stop Trump, anti-Trump, or Dump Trump movement, began as an effort on the part of a group of Republicans (known as Never Trump Republicans) and other prominent conservatives to prevent Republican front-runner Donald Trump from obtaining the Republican Party presidential nomination.
-After he was nominated, this shifted into an effort to prevent him from obtaining the presidency in the 2016 United States presidential election.
-Trump remained unsupported by 20 percent of Republican members of Congress in the general election.
-Following Trump's election in November 2016, some in the movement refocused their efforts on defeating Trump in 2020.
+The movement began as an effort on the part of a group of Republicans (known as Never Trump Republicans) and other prominent conservatives to prevent Republican front-runner Trump from obtaining the 2016 Republican Party presidential nomination, and after he was nominated, from winning the 2016 United States presidential election.
+Following his victory, remaining adherents worked to foil his re-election in 2020, and then his return in 2024.